seongjaelee/seongjaelee.github.io/_posts/2016-01-03-vertical-rhythm-bordered-table.md

 }
 </style>

 The height of a table row is defined by the the sum of vertical borders, paddings, margins, and line height multiplied by the number of lines.
-If we want to add a vertical border of 1px, while keeping the line-height of the text to be grid size, the height of the row is off by 1px.
-In this article, I present all my past trials and show the solution using background-image property.
+Adding a vertical border of 1px height makes the row to be off by 1px from the grid, if line-height is aligned with the grid size.
+In this article, I present the year-long journey to create a pixel-perfect bordered table and show the ultimate solution using background-image property.

 From now on, I will use the following table example for all figures.

 {% highlight html %}
 <table>
   <tr><td>Hello World</td></tr>
+  <tr><td>Hello World<br>Hello World</td></tr>
   <tr><td>Hello World</td></tr>
-  <tr><td>Hello World<br>Hello World</td></tr>
 </table>
 {% endhighlight %}
 {% highlight css %}